lucas-amberg/to-do-list/README.md

 * Ability to delete tasks when needed
 * Ability to delete projects
 * Ability to retain tasks on page refresh/close using localStorage
+* Support for differing screen sizes (Moblile, Tablet, Desktop)

 ## Future Features
 In order of upcoming implementation:
 * Properly formatted dates for due date section
-* Add support for differing screen sizes